NNPDF/reportengine/README.md

 http://pcteserver.mi.infn.it/~nnpdf/validphys-docs/guide.html

-a more reportengine-specific documentation will be produced soon.
+a more reportengine-specific documentation will be produced *soon*.

+An example application can be found in the `example` directory.

 Install